technomancy/bussard/spoilers/readme.md

 See the [backstory timeline](history.md) and
 [list of characters, worlds, and organizations](characters.md).

-TODO: Need to write an opening that grabs your attention.
-Something about coming to your senses with no memory?
+TODO: Need to establish why the player should be afraid of others finding out who he is.

 ## Guidelines